hyotang666/trivial-formatter/README.md

 > table---a pprint dispatch table, or nil.

-Fortunately this issue is already fixed.
+Fortunately, this issue is already fixed.
-Please wait next ccl release or build current ccl from source.
+Please wait next ccl release or build the current ccl from the source.

 #### Reader.
-When reader macro conflicts, such reader macros are ignored silently.
+When the reader macro conflicts, such reader macros are ignored silently.
 You can add new reader macros, but can not modify already existing reader macros.

 #### FORMAT-CONTROL